scanner-research/scanner/README.md

 To quickly dive into Scanner, you can use one of our prebuilt [Docker images](https://hub.docker.com/r/scannerresearch/scanner).
 Start by [installing Docker](https://docs.docker.com/engine/installation/#supported-platforms).

-If you have a GPU, install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) and run:
+If you have a GPU and you're running on Linux, install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) and run:

 ```bash
 pip install --upgrade nvidia-docker-compose